Prospect Hill Academy Charter School

-Prospect Hill Academy Charter School (PHA) is a tuition-free, college preparatory charter public school serving grades PreK - 12 in Somerville, Massachusetts and Cambridge, Massachusetts.
+Prospect Hill Academy Charter School (PHA) is college preparatory charter public school serving grades PreK - 12 in Somerville, Massachusetts and Cambridge, Massachusetts.
 The school was founded in 1996.

-PHA serves more than 1,100 students from diverse racial, ethnic, and economic backgrounds.
-87% are people of color, nearly two-thirds are low-income, and approximately half come from homes where English is not the primary language spoken.
+PHA serves 1,000 students, 89% are people of color, nearly two-thirds are low-income, and approximately half come from homes where English is not the primary language spoken.

-Since 2009, PHA has consistently placed in the top 7% of all U.S. high schools per U.S. News & World Report.

 Campuses

 Prospect Hill Academy is located on three campuses in Somerville, Massachusetts and Cambridge, Massachusetts: